niknah/dropnpaste/README.md

 Uses WebRTC.
 Works if the two devices are connected to the same network.

+All on the web browser, no server needed.

 ### Troubleshooting...

 * It may not work in public WiFis because their security may restrict devices from transferring to each other.
 You can make one of the devices a hotspot and connect to the hotspot to make the transfer.